AbelHristodor/AbelHristodor.github.io/_posts/2024-09-11-securing-docker-containers.md

 CMD ["/app/myapp"]
 ```

-By using distroless images, you're running your application with only the necessary components, further reducing the likelihood of security vulnerabilities.

 ---

 #### 5. **Set Volumes and File System Permissions to Read-Only**

-To minimize the risks associated with file system manipulation in a container, it's important to configure volumes and directories with the least privilege necessary.
-Whenever possible, mount directories as read-only to prevent unauthorized writes or modifications to sensitive data.
+To minimize the risks associated with file system manipulation in a container, it's important to configure **volumes** and **directories** with the *least privilege* necessary.
+Whenever possible, mount directories as **read-only** to prevent unauthorized writes or modifications to sensitive data.

 Here’s how you can define a volume with read-only permissions: